Duty of Care Training

-A duty of care is the requirement that all health and social care professionals, and organisations providing health and care services, must put the interests of service users first.
-Working in the health and social care sector involves working with lots of different people with a variety of needs, dependencies, backgrounds and wishes.
-As a care worker, you have a duty of care towards all the people you are involved with, during your working hours.
-This means you have to employ a reasonable level of care, to ensure they are kept safe from harm, abuse and injury.
+Duty of care is a legal term that carries the requirement of putting procedures and systems in place.
+A duty of care, in a care setting, is the requirement that all health and social care professionals and organisations providing health and care services must put the interests of service users first, ensuring the safeguarding of vulnerable adults and children.
+Working in the health and social care sector involves working with lots of different people with a variety of needs dependencies, backgrounds and wishes.

 |The course structure||1|